 How will I receive my original wall art (Lino Print or Watercolour)?

 Each piece of artwork is so precious to me, and I hope it will be precious to you too.
-Let’s talk about framing, posting and packaging.
+Let’s talk about framing, packaging and shipping.

 Framed If you’d like your artwork to arrive ready to simply unpack and hang, please contact me.
-This option comprises archival, professional framing.
+This option comprises archival, professional framing…

 Mounted If you’d like your print or painting to arrive ready to frame, please contact me by clicking the Contact tab above.

 Mounted artworks will be mailed parcelled up in bubble wrap and strong cardboard.
 When your piece arrives it will be flat, backed, mounted and in an art bag.
 It’s suitable for display while you consider your framing and placement options.

 Unframed You can also have your artwork shipped to you Unframed – I recommend this and have it as the default option!
-When your painting or print arrives you’ll unpack from its mailing tube, and unfurl to reveal it snug in acid-free tissue and a waterproof art bag.
+When your painting or print arrives you’ll unpack from its mailing tube, and unfurl to reveal it snug in its packaging.
 After you’ve had a good long besotted look, give it a day or two on something smooth and flat (like a table) under something heavy and flat (like an atlas).
 When you’re ready, take your artwork to your preferred local framer for framing.

 Once you check your order out with the Gallery Shop ‘shopping cart’, allow a couple of weeks for framing/mounting your unique piece of art, then it’s over to the fine people at the postal/courier company and onto your doorstep as soon as possible.
 At which point you will sign to acknowledge receipt – so make sure the delivery address you give is suitable for this!